Project 2

 For this project, write code to do all actions and caluclations that need to happen.

-If you need something done, write a module to do it.
-It is fine to break tasks into extra modules (with parameters/return),
+If you need something done, write a method to do it.
+It is fine to break tasks into extra methods (with parameters/return),

 just as it is fine to add extra local variables.
-However, if I specify the name, parameters, or return for a module, then
+However, if I specify the name, parameters, or return for a method, then

 Assume that arrays are passed as parameters using the book's version of "by reference" that is: a method is given the actual array (by address) not just a copy, so any changes it made to the array are still there after the method ends, you don't have to return it.